initialcontext/esurient/src/main/scala/com/ereisman/esurient/etl/README.md

 ### Running an example job ###
 To set up and run the Esurient ETL job:

-* Place a file on HDFS containing a JSON-serialized list of databases and connection info.
-Alternately, implement your own DatabaseConfigExtractor subclass (see `etl.format` package)
+* Place a file on HDFS containing a JSON-serialized list of mappings of database name => DSN (connection info.)
+Alternately, you can implement your own DatabaseConfigExtractor subclass.
+See `etl.format` package.

 * Run `bin/setup-etl-job` supplying the args needed to customize the run (password, db name to look up in JSON config file, update or bootstrap table mode, etc.) - See `EsurientEtlMetadataManager` for examples of args you can pass.